UUID Generator

 Can UUIDs collide?

-In theory, yes, but the probability is vanishingly small.
-A UUID v4 has 122 random bits — you would need to generate about 2.7 quintillion UUIDs to have a 50% chance of a single collision.
+In theory, yes.
+A UUID v4 has 122 random bits.
+You would need to generate about 2.71 x 10^18 (2.71 quintillion) UUIDs before the birthday paradox gives you a 50% chance of one collision.
+For practical purposes, that probability is negligible.

 Are these UUIDs cryptographically secure?